DavidSchirduan/DavidSchirduan.github.io/_posts/2022-09-03-KarthLoveMothership.md

 For example, the image above lists 10 different buildings in the city.
 But notice how each building contains a kind of depth that draws you in

 - **The Medical Clinic** is run by an unsettling android doctor.
 He's also the only one who can refine valuable materials, so players will end up visiting him either way.
+At night he sneaks out to operate on owner of the inn, who hates androids but needs medical attention all the same.
-- **The Desperado Karoke Bar** is the perfect place to learn some rumors, but it's hardly a relaxing place.
+- **The Desperado Karoke Bar** is the perfect place to learn some rumors, but it's hardly relaxing.
 Music, dancing, and drinking set it apart from the cliched dusty saloon.
 - **The General Store Emporium** is run by a friendly woman who smells of lilac and keeps a shutgun under the counter.
-A bunch of her wares are non-functional, but she doesn't know that and will be quick to offer a refund or apologize.
+A bunch of her wares are non-functional, but she doesn't know that and will be quick to offer a refund and apologize.

 And that's just from ONE of the locations in the book.
 Everything has this unique blend of familiar tropes and fresh, unexpected ideas that make it easy to run on the fly.